Okay Things to Ask LB

 What do you do if someone forgets something?

 If it's something like taking out the trash, we just tell them.
-If it's something that's been blocked, there is a good reason why, and as long as there's no pressing need, we let them work it out themselves.
+If it's something more serious, there is a good reason why it's been blocked, and as long as there's no pressing need, we let them work it out themselves.

 Can you read each other's thoughts/feelings?

 Generally, yes, but it depends on who's doing the sending, who's doing the receiving, whether the receiver is distracted, whether the sender is trying to be heard, what medication we're taking, and so on.
 For instance, Mac can't read Gigi at all, but he generally knows everything that's going through Rogan's head at any given moment.
-Everyone has their varying levels of sensitivity.

-We go in another headspace room, and as long as we aren't actively trying to eavesdrop, that can work sometimes.
+Well, sort of.
+We go in another headspace room, and as long as folks aren't actively trying to eavesdrop, that can work sometimes.
 But if someone's determined to listen in on it, it's pretty much impossible to stop them.

 Can you guys keep secrets from each other?

 Only with much effort and it usually doesn't work for long, unless one of us is keeping the secret from themself as well.
 Our record for keeping secrets is a few hours for Mac, a week for the rest of us--and that was because everyone was really, really trying not to know.
-Getting Christmas presents for each other without giving the game away is tough.
-Mac is pretty much impossible to keep anything from.
+(It involved Christmas presents.)
+Really, in this head, "privacy" means "people ignore you."